Zaria: Traditional festivals

 Zaria is among the northern cities that celebrates the annual cultural durbar festivals in Nigeria.
-The festival is celebrated twice a year which marks the end of Ramadan and also coinciedes the Muslim festivals of eid al adha and eid al fitri respectively.
-In Zaria the festival is celebrated in phases.
-The first day, known as Hawan sallah, consists of the eid prayers and the subsequent tour by the emir around the city from the eid ground to his palace in the company of District heads and the royal guards, while the second day known as Hawan Bariki sallah and so the third day known as Hawan Daushe is the for the last tour by the Emir around the city for the festival.
+The festival is celebrated twice a year which marks the end of Ramadan and also coincides with the Muslim festivals of Eid al-Adha and Eid al-Fitr respectively.
+In Zaria, the festival is celebrated in phases.
+The first day, known as Hawan Sallah, consists of the eid prayers and the subsequent tour by the emir around the city from the Eid ground to his palace in the company of District Heads and the royal guards, while the second and third days known as Hawan Bariki Sallah and Hawan Daushe respectively are for the last tour by the Emir around the city for the festival.

 Climate

 Zaria has a tropical savanna climate (Köppen climate classification Aw) with warm weather year-round, a wet season lasting from April to September, and a drier season from October to March.